 Which is healthier: gelato or ice cream?

-Gelato typically has fewer calories, less sugar, and a lower fat content per serving than ice cream.
+Gelato typically has fewer calories, less sugar, and less fat per serving than ice cream.
 You can read about more of the differences in nutritional content here.

 How To Make This Recipe

 For this recipe, you’ll need an ice cream maker.
 Here’s the one I use and love.
-Additionally, I highly recommend a candy thermometer to ensure the mixture reaches the right temperature.
-While simple to make, it does require some patience and takes a good amount of time to fully cool before adding it to the ice cream maker.
+I also highly recommend a candy thermometer to make sure the mixture reaches the right temp.
+While simple to make, it does require some patience.
+It takes a good amount of time to fully cool before adding it to the ice cream maker.

 No Ice Cream Maker?

 Cool the mixture completely, and pour it into a sturdy, freezer-safe pan like a bread pan.
-Freeze it for 30 minutes.
+Then, freeze it for 30 minutes.

-Whisk the mixture every 30-45 minutes, using a hand mixer or whisk, to churn it as it freezes.
-Continue until it reaches a frozen yogurt-like texture.
+Every 30–45 minutes, whisk the mixture using a hand mixer or a regular whisk.
+This helps churn it as it freezes.
+Continue until it reaches a texture that is like frozen yogurt.

 Once it’s at the right texture, leave it in the freezer until it’s ready to eat.
-This process takes about 4 hours and around six churns.
+This process takes about 4 hours and around 6 churns.

 More Frozen Desserts: